Skip to content

 Parameters

-resources_metrics_interval Optional[Annotated[int, Gt(gt=0)]] frequency at which to collect resource metrics
+system_metrics_interval Optional[Annotated[int, Gt(gt=0)]] = None frequency at which to collect resource metrics

 Returns